 • Selling price – CoGS / Selling price = Gross profit

 • Gross profit x 100 = Gross profit margin

 So, for instance, if you sold a meal for $20 and it cost you $5, your gross profit margin would look as follows:

 .75 x 100 = 75% gross profit margin

 Net profit margin

-This figure gives a more accurate reading of the total success and profitability of a restaurant.
-It’s when you deduce all of your costs of running the business from the gross profit.
+This figure gives a more accurate reading of the total success and profitability of a restaurant because calculating the net profit margin means you have deduced all of your costs of running the business from the gross profit.
 The formula is:

 Using this formula, if your revenue last month was $150,000 and your total expenses were $95,000, the formula would look as follows:

 .366 x 100 = 36.66% net profit margin

 By leveraging these profit margin formulas, it becomes clear that there are only three primary ways that a restaurant can drive profit margins: